 I write and record music with my husband Richard Duguay at our home studio, Into The Black, in Los Angeles, and recently directed a 9-part music video campaign for his album Bad JuJu (2019).
 My children's album Be Who You Are (2015) is a 14-track collection of music and spoken word that encourages young people to make art and question everything.
 I sell my linocut art prints on Etsy for the hell of it.

-My television shows in development include Now That You're Dead (A dark comedy about a Hollywood widow and her dead husband's journey to reconcile their marriage), Pleasure Principle (1-hour multi-generational drama centered on a Black sexologist), The In-Between (a 45m sci-fi drama about the interspaces of the universe) and Idyllwild (1-hour family drama about the healing power of horses) and Devotions for Douchebags, a satirical series about climbing the corporate ladder.
+My television shows in development include Now That You're Dead (A dark comedy about a Hollywood widow and her dead husband's journey to reconcile their marriage), Pleasure Principle (a multi-generational drama centered on a Black sexologist), The Here & Now (a sci-fi drama about the battle to control the vibrations of the universe) and Idyllwild (a family drama about the healing power of horses) and Devotions for Douchebags, a satirical series about climbing the corporate ladder.
 I'm also co-writing a feature comedy called Electric Avenue.

 WRITING & DIRECTING WORK